 Any Georgetown University faculty member can submit their scholarly work to the institutional repository in these easy steps.
-If you are a student, staff member, or unaffiliated researcher with an interest in depositing content in the repository, please contact the DigitalGeorgetown team directly for a consultation.
+If you are a student, staff member, or unaffiliated researcher with an interest in depositing content in the repository, please contact the DigitalGeorgetown team for a consultation.

 Before you begin, check the following:

-- A digital copy of your article, book chapter, or other scholarly product.
+- Do you have a digital copy of your article, book chapter, or other scholarly product?
 Your manuscript copy of the article is preferred over the published version.
+What are the copyright regulations on this work?

 Log in to DigitalGeorgetown

 Once you've logged in, choose Submissions on the right side.

-2. Fill out the submission form with information about your submission.
+Fill out the submission form with information about your submission

-Please provide accurate, thorough information about where and when your submission was originally published, what publisher you worked with, and any information you have on hand about the rights status of your submission.
+Please provide accurate, thorough information about where and when your submission was originally published, what publisher you worked with, and any information you have about the rights status of your submission.
 Fields marked with an asterisk denote mandatory information.
 Click "Next" at the bottom of each page to advance to the next step in the submission process.

 Upload your file(s)